akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 She looked at the charcoal basket by the hearth and then up at her father’s tired face.

-“No, father, I should take her; she is after all, my goose.
-I can hide her in a charcoal basket on my hip to blend with the dusty charcoal-bearers on the old Roman road.
-Besides, I am on the King's business if anyone asks.”
+“No, father, I should take her.
+I can walk the old Roman road and blend with the dusty charcoal-bearers from the iron mines; Goosie can hide in a basket on my hip.
+Besides, I am on the King’s business if anyone asks.”

 Harold studied her face, then nodded.